 - changes in mental status, including irritability or nervousness

 - nausea or vomiting

 Your doctor can diagnose an overdose.
 If you or a loved one has an overdose, you should seek emergency treatment.
 Anyone giving you emergency treatments may ask you a series of questions to help determine the severity of the overdose.
 These questions can include:

 - time the medication was taken (if known)

 - amount of the medication taken (if known)

-Treatment for an overdose is typically provided in an emergency room.
-When you go to the emergency room, your doctor will monitor your vital signs.
-This includes your blood pressure, temperature, and heart rate.
-If your symptoms are severe, your doctor may need to give you additional treatment if your symptoms are severe.
+Treatment for an overdose typically occurs in an emergency room.
+A doctor will monitor your vital signs.
+These include your blood pressure, temperature, and heart rate.
+Your doctor may need to give you additional treatment if your symptoms are severe.
 These can include:

 - using activated charcoal to absorb excess drugs in the stomach

 - placing you on a ventilator to help you breathe